What is a heart attack?

 Chest pain that happens along with any of these symptoms:

 other conditions.
 These include heartburn, pleurisy, and pneumonia.
-Always see your
+Since you don't

 How is a heart attack diagnosed?